Why is diabetes a risk to your feet?

 - Reduced circulation to your feet

-Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.
 As your feet are at high risk, you will need to take extra care of them.
-You will need regular reviews and treatment by a podiatrist experienced in the diabetic foot.
+You will need regular reviews and a treatment plan from a podiatrist experienced in managing the feet of people with diabetes.
 If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
 This will help you to reduce the risk of developing life- and limb-threatening problems.

 What can I do to reduce my risk of developing problems?